Jakob Jonas Björnståhl

 Jakob Jonas Björnståhl (January 23, 1731 in Rotarbo – July 11, 1779 in Thessaloniki) was a Swedish orientalist and Greek philologist from Lund University.
 He was a manuscript collector (minuscule 901, minuscule 902, and minuscule 1852).
+In 1753 he became a student at Uppsala University.
+In 1761 he received a Master's degree in arts and a position of docent in Gothic form Johan Ihre.